Monarchies in Asia: Gallery

-Note: Sheikh Humaid bin Rashid Al Nuaimi of Ajman, Saud bin Rashid Al Mu'alla of Umm al-Quwain, Saud bin Saqr Al-Qasimi of Ras al-Khaimah, and Hamad bin Mohammed Al Sharqi of Fujairah are not pictured.

 Malaysia

-Malaysia, where the Yang di-Pertuan Agong (Supreme Head of State) is elected to a five-year term.
-Nine hereditary rulers from the Malay States form a Council of Rulers who will determine the next Agong via a secret ballot.
-The position has to date, been de facto rotated through the State rulers, originally based on seniority.
+Malaysia is a federal constitutional monarchy consisting of 13 states and 3 federal territories.
+Among the 13 states, 9 are ruled by Malay rulers, who collectively form the Conference of Rulers to elect the Yang di-Pertuan Agong (King) and Deputy Yang di-Pertuan Agong (Deputy King) for a five-year term via secret ballot.
+The position has to date, been de facto rotated through the state rulers, originally based on seniority.
 The nine Malay States are the;